Third-party premium has changed from 1st June. Renew now

 What is IDV in Bike Insurance & How to Calculate Bike Depreciation Rate?

 Simplifying insurance jargons to make your experience with insurance easier.
 That’s what we’re here for.
-One of the most common and often misunderstood jargons is IDV – what IDV means in bike insurance and its importance for your bike’s coverage.
+One of the most common and often misunderstood jargons is IDV, what IDV means in bike insurance and its importance for your bike’s coverage.

 Let’s help you understand all you need to know about an IDV in two-wheeler insurance.

 Well, that’s what IDV stands for, i.e., Insured Declared Value.
-Remember that IDV is valid only under ‘Comprehensive Bike Insurance Policy’.
+Remember that IDV is valid only under Comprehensive Bike Insurance Policy.

 What is IDV in Bike Insurance?

 Insured Declared Value or IDV is the current value of your bike in the market, after calculating the depreciation on it.
-It determines the maximum payout you'll receive in case of theft or total damage of your bike due to an accident.
+It determines the maximum payout you'll receive in case of theft or total damage to your bike due to an accident.

-Say you buy a brand-new bike for ₹1 lakh (excluding the cost of registration, road tax, insurance, accessories, etc.).
+For Example, say you buy a brand-new bike for ₹1 lakh (excluding the cost of registration, road tax, insurance, accessories, etc.).
 Your IDV at the time of purchase will be ₹1 lakh since your bike is brand new.
 But as your bike gets older, its value starts to depreciate, and so does the IDV.
+So, say your bike is worth ₹65,000 after two years.
+Your IDV will also be ₹65,000, depending on different factors.

 Now, remember that IDV calculates the depreciation of your vehicle according to the ‘manufacturer’s specifications’ or ‘the amount the manufacturer values your bike at’ and NOT the value you can personally sell the bike.
+This means that if someone offers to buy your bike for ₹85,000, the IDV will still stand at ₹65,000.
+So, think of it as your bike's insured value.
+A higher IDV means a bigger payout but also a higher premium.

 What is the Importance of IDV in Bike Insurance?

 In a bike insurance, your bike’s IDV determines the right value of your bike as it factors in various things such as the make and model of the bike, how long it's being used for, its cubic capacity, the city where its being used at, etc. Therefore, it’s important to state the correct IDV.
-Insurers will cover for you based on that, for what it deserves.
+Insurers will cover you based on that, for what it deserves.

-Your premium is based on various factors such as your policy type, the city you ride in, the cc of your bike, the make and model of your bike, your claims history, and most importantly your IDV.
+Your premium is based on various factors such as your policy type, the city you ride in, the cc of your bike, the make and model of your bike, your claims history, and most importantly, your IDV.

 Your IDV is also basically the highest amount you can receive in case of damage and losses.
 Some people tend to incorrectly state their IDV, hoping to reduce their premium.
-However, this only tends to be a disadvantage as in the event of a claim too, you will receive a lesser amount, and that amount may not be rightly sufficient for your bike.
+However, this only tends to be a disadvantage as in the event of a claim, too, you will receive a lesser amount, and that amount may not be sufficient for your bike.

-What is IDV Value Calculator for Bike?
+What is IDV Calculator for Bike?

-How to Calculate the IDV of Your Two-wheeler?
+How to Calculate Your Bike's IDV?

 Calculation of IDV in bike insurance is a simple process, which you can do using bike insurance calculator.
 If you have extra accessories that are not factory-fitted, then IDV is separately calculated by your insurer at an extra cost.
+Here’s the formula to calculate IDV in bike insurance -

-IDV = Price (ex-showroom) of the bike – Depreciation Value
+- Calculating IDV for Bike Without Accessories: IDV = Price (ex-showroom) of the bike – Depreciation Value

-IDV = Price (ex-showroom) of the bike – Depreciation Value + (Price of accessories - depreciation value of accessories)
+- Calculating IDV for Bike with Additional/Externally Fitted Accessories: IDV = Price (ex-showroom) of the bike – Depreciation Value + (Price of accessories - depreciation value of accessories)

 What is the Role of Depreciation in IDV Calculation?